kletobias/p2022/_projects/deep-dive-tabular-data-pt-4.md

 ## New Train & Validation Sets Using Resulting Feature Set

 The resulting Datasets have the two features removed.
-These two datasets are the new baseline datasets, that all of the following models are fitted/evaluated on.
+These two datasets are the new baseline datasets that all of the following models are fitted/evaluated on.

 ```python